mapillary-hacks/mapillary-hacks.github.io/hackathon/malaysia/readme.md

 ## Mapillary hack ideas

 We are always thinking about how to use Mapillary in creative ways, and we present to you some of our hack ideas that you can freely commandeer to make this event a success for you.

+To get started, check out Mapillary coverage in and around Kuala Lumpur: https://www.mapillary.com/app/?lat=3.1771211542482547&lng=101.72597628336473&z=10&focus=map

+It's extremely limited to just a few major roads.

+However, if you take some time to go out and **capture imagery** (guide here: https://github.com/mapillary/UserGuide/wiki/Capturing), you can generate more Mapillary material to drive your own ideas, or some ideas we've generated for you.

 These ideas include:

-* bla bla
-* bla bla bla
-* bla blaaaaa bla
+* **Show photos inside both lowest and highest congestion areas to illustrate visual difference in road shape and size, infrastructure, and other physical attributes--are areas that photos show to contain houses always less congested than areas with apartments?
+Do 5 lane vs. 4 lane roads make a difference?
+Do you see sidewalks in congested areas?**
+* **Match high volume traffic against detected street signs in Mapilly, to see if traffic congestion is associated with stop signs, crosswalks, change in speed limits, school zones, or other situations indicated by signs**
+* **Estimate the number of traffic lanes in Mapillary photos, so you can tell exactly how narrow the roads may be**
+* **Inspect roads for infrastructure problems by matching Mapillary photo locations to traffic hotspots**
+* **Enable users in reporting of high traffic congestion, infrastructure problems, or traffic incidents by linking your app to Mapillary and enabling users to upload photos on the spot that are automatically reconstructed to allow for street level navigation in our viewer**

 ## Mapillary as a Tool